eh2k/squares-and-circles/README.md

 ## ⧉ Conclusions and the future

 The project was originally a kind of research that I did over half a year.
 The current O_C hardware could certainly be optimized.
-As you know, the DAC and the display share the SPI port - this is not ideal for simultaneous operation.
-Furthermore, the Teensy 4.0 does not have "high-end" ADCs - my focus here was to achieve operation at audio rate - the issue of noise has not been the focus so far.
-ADC/DAC calibration is still on my to-do list.
+As you know, the DAC and the display share the SPI port - this is not ideal for simultaneous operation (display updates are sometimes audible).
+Furthermore, the Teensy 4.0 does not have "high-end" ADCs - my focus here was to achieve operation at audio rate (aux input) - the issue of noise has not been the focus so far.

 At the moment I want to make the project available to the community as open-source, so that everyone has the possibility to adapt and experiment with it.
 In principle, this project is a suite of apps so-called machines/engines interfacing with a system library ("libmachine").